-Transactive Control for Urban Mobility in Smart Cities
+Transactive Control for Urban Mobility in Smart Cities (slides of the presentation will be available soon)

 Dr. Anuradha Annaswamy